On the Evidence About Life After Death

 These researchers had very few friends indeed.
 Most of the professional mediums, psychics, etc. who profited from the spiritualist craze – most of them fraudulent – feared and reviled them for their successful efforts to expose them.
 The supporters of Spiritualism came to regard them as enemies, owing to the sanely skeptical attitude they adopted in their investigations.
 Religious authorities were similarly inimical to their undertaking, which they felt was threatening the primacy of their faith.

 Perhaps the most implacable adversary of their effort was the mainstream scientific community.
 Most scientists could not accept that the very era that was witnessing the triumph of the physical sciences and the technological achievements which descended from them could be polluted by a flare up of morbid superstitions they had thought forever relegated to a pre-scientific past.
 Accordingly, those among their own ranks who chose to take these phenomena seriously were subjected to very acrimonious, sometimes vile attacks.
-On this occasion, the scientific community displayed the level of dogmatism and narrow mindedness that they were so fond - in some regards unjustifiably - of ascribing to the Catholic Church which had put Galileo on trial.
+On this occasion, the scientific community displayed the level of dogmatism and narrow mindedness that they were so keen on ascribing to that Catholic Church which had put Galileo on trial (see also 14).
 The way these investigators faced this frontal attack on their work and reputation is a tribute to their admirable intellectual and personal qualities.

 After reviewing many years of research in this murky, frustrating field, James acknowledged that precious little advances had been made in truly understanding these baffling phenomena, and that substantial progress might require centuries rather than decades of hard work.
 Despite these misgivings, he was unhesitant in his belief in the existence of paranormal phenomena, whether or not they univocally pointed to life after death, a conundrum that continues to this day, as discussed below.

-However, most of the researchers who accompanied James in this quest, at different times and with varying degrees of certitude eventually leaned toward an affirmative answer to the question of post mortem survival.
+Interestingly, a majority of the researchers who accompanied James in this quest, at different times and with varying degrees of certitude eventually leaned toward an affirmative answer to the question of post mortem survival.
 This fact by itself proves nothing.
-But it should not be disregarded either, given these individuals' extensive experience and the seriousness and quality of their research work (see also 5).
+But it should not be entirely disregarded either, given these individuals' extensive experience and the seriousness and quality of their research work (see also 5).

 Personal Survival or Super-psy?